SpongePowered/SpongeDocs/source/plugin/economy/basics.rst

 Currency
 ========

-The :javadoc:`org.spongepowered.api.service.economy.Currency` object represents a form of Currency. ``Currency`` stores a display name (plural and singular), a symbol, the amount of fractional digits, and whether the currency is the default currency for the economy.
+The :javadoc:`Currency` object represents a form of Currency. ``Currency`` stores a display name (plural and singular), a symbol, the amount of fractional digits, and whether the currency is the default currency for the economy.
 If the economy plugin chooses, it can support multiple currencies.

 Accounts
 ========

-:javadoc:`org.spongepowered.api.service.economy.account.Account`\ s are used to store economy information about a specific player or other object (i.e. bank, business, entity).
+:javadoc:`Account`\ s are used to store economy information about a specific player or other object (i.e. bank, business, entity).
 There are two account types in the Sponge Economy API:

 Virtual Accounts
 ~~~~~~~~~~~~~~~~